artefactory/redis-team-THM/blog/content/03_using_redis.md

 ## Using the REDIS prompt

-Here are some command to manipulate Hashes in Redis,
+Here are some commands to manipulate Hashes in Redis,

 ### [`HGET`](https://redis.io/commands/hget/)